Yrjö Sirola: Soviet years

 "That first revolution by the Finnish proletariat was defeated.
 The willingness to sacrifice and the courage of the comrades, men and women, who fought in the Red Guard and the invaluable aid given by our Russian comrades were not enough to repel the onslaught launched by the international gangs of White Guards led by Finnish, Swedish, German, and Russian officers.
 At the end of April, German imperialism tipped the balance by committing regular army troops to the fight.
 The White Guards were then able to block the plan to evacuate the revolution's best surviving forces to Russia.
 In the wake of the Finnish uprising and its bloody aftermath, in which over 11,000 prisoners of the victorious Whites died of starvation, disease, or execution, Sirola had clearly cast his lot with revolutionary methods as opposed to parliamentarism: For too long, we...were imbued with the ideology of a 'united' workers' movement.
 Only after the revolution did the split become unavoidable.
 There was a sharp polarization.
 The bourgeois dictatorship in Finland gave the extreme right wing of the old Social Democracy 'freedom' of organization and of the press for the express purpose of pacifying the workers.
 These traitors did their best to defeat the revolution the Finnish proletariat had made the previous year and to propagandize for a peaceful workers' movement functioning through parliament, trade unions, and cooperatives....
 But the admonitions of those bourgeois lackeys are alien to the masses, who are tormented by prison, hunger, and poverty.
 The workers' memories of the White Terror are still fresh, and they can see the living example of the proletarian dictatorship in Russia.
 Sirola also represented the Finnish party at the meetings of the Executive Committee of the Communist International (ECCI).
 While he was not a delegate to the 2nd World Congress of the Comintern in 1920, he did attend the 3rd World Congress in 1921 and in June 1922 took part in the 2nd Enlarged Plenum of ECCI.
-People's Commissar of Education in the Soviet Republic of Karelia, close to the Finnish border.
+He worked as People's Commissar of Education in the Soviet Republic of Karelia, close to the Finnish border.